weverkley/bucardo_docker_image/README.md

   * `exit_on_complete` (optional): A boolean (`true` or `false`).
 When set to `true`, the container will perform a single synchronization and then automatically shut down and exit.
 This is ideal for "run-once" or batch-style replication tasks.
     - **Note:** This feature requires `log_level` to be set to `VERBOSE` or `DEBUG` to detect sync completion.

+  * `exit_on_complete_timeout` (optional): An integer representing seconds.
+Use this with `exit_on_complete: true`.
+If the sync does not complete within this time, the container will exit with an error.
+This prevents failed syncs from running forever.

 4. Start the container: